pranay1990/pranay1990/README.md

 #### Hi everyone

-I am Pranay Barkataki, currently working as a Data Analyst consultant at Sony India Software Centre Private Limited.
-In my current role, I put together data preprocessing, data analysis, statistical analysis, and machine learning models to draw insights that help to deliver value.
-Here are a few examples of my work:
+I am Pranay Barkataki, currently working as a Data Scientist at Sony India Software Centre Private Limited.
+In my current role, I put together data preprocessing, data analysis, statistical analysis, machine learning, and deep learning models to draw insights that help to deliver value.
+The roles and responsibilities of my job are described below.
-1) Developed a dashboard for the TA team of the time duration for different stages of the interview process and the trend of the number of hired candidates from different partner companies.
-The dashboard enables the TA team to report and act on optimizing the duration of different interview stages and monitoring the performance of the partner companies.
+* Developed data preprocessing, interactive dashboards for Sony's recruitment team, ensuring data consistency and driving data-driven decisions.
-2) Worked on customer data of Sony video editing software, where we statistically analyzed customer behavior and drew conclusions for customer conversion to a paid subscription.
+* Conducted comprehensive data analysis on customer behavior and conversion patterns, leading to a 4% increase in membership conversion.
+* Developed and deployed machine learning models to detect anomalies in manufacturing tools, resulting in a reduction of downtime by 2 hours
+* Authored 6 tutorials and contributed high-quality code to Sony's esteemed Responsible AI GitHub repository

-I am familiar with following major data science skills,
+I am familiar with the following major data science skills,
  1. Python.
  2. SQL.
  3. Data Pipelines ETL (Extract Transform Load)
  4. Data Visualization
  5. Statistical Analysis
  6. Machine Learning ( Supervised, Unsupervised, and Clustering techniques), and building ML pipelines
- 7. ML libraries : Sci-kit Learn, keras, TensorFlow, Pytorch, HuggingFace, Pandas, NumPy.
+ 7. ML libraries: Sci-kit Learn, Keras, TensorFlow, Pytorch, HuggingFace, Pandas, NumPy.
- 8. Artificical neural networks (CNN, RNN, Transformers, BERT)
+ 8. Deep Learning (CNN, RNN, Transformers, BERT, RNN, LSTM, YOLO, Transformers, LLMs)
  9. Natural Language Processing
  10. Computer Vision
  11. A/B testing
  12. Building recommendation engines
  13. Javascript
+ 14. Dockers

-I have completed my PhD from Visvesvaraya National Institute of Technology, Nagpur, India.
+I have completed my Ph.D. from Visvesvaraya National Institute of Technology, Nagpur, India.
 My 6 years of research experience give me an added advantage of creating less technically driven compelling pitches and presentations for business purposes.
 As famously said by the great physicist Albert Einstein:
 *"If you can't explain it simply, you don't understand it well enough."*
 I get excited about opportunities where I am able to leverage big data to discover insights and identify patterns to help businesses make decisions.